AndrewRadev/blog/_posts/2013-01-13-debugging-git-all.markdown

 What's going on here?
 It seems like the command is `status`, just like it should be, but the case statement that handles it doesn't work.
 Well, the problem should be obvious from the given code above, but I only realized it after adding some logging.
-The error message is `Uknown command: "status"`, but notice that the code displaying the message doesn't wrap `status` in quotes.
+The error message is `Unknown command: "status"`, but notice that the code displaying the message doesn't wrap `status` in quotes.
 What the `opt` function stores in the arguments turns out to be `"status"`, not `status`.
 Here's the code of `opt` in the `cmdArgs` package: